Saucony Vendetta Review Facts

 spike for day to day training anyway).
 It's meant to be used during racing season and really only for actual races.
 Having a super lightweight track spike provides runners with the advantage that there's nothing weighing them down as they race.
 It also means that the shoe probably won't last past a single training season but honestly, that's to be expected.
 Most reviewers seemed to be aware of this and didn't point out any big durability problems.
 Some did notice that the spikes tended to fall off the spike plate, though.
 But it wasn't a universal problem.
 The shoe does come packaged with 6 spikes but many reviewers pointed out that there were no replacement spikes included which they did not appreciate.

 There's little in the way of protection with the Saucony Vendetta.
 Other than the spike plate, the outsole is fairly thin and won't protect wearers should they step on something sharp.
 The midsole is only minimally cushioned just to lessen the force of impact on runners.
 The upper is super lightweight and is really only there to keep the wearer's foot locked down.
 That's the gist of things.
 A track spike isn't going to protect you from much except slowing down (hopefully).
-The idea is to have as little shoe on your foot as possible to keep you moving forward, fast.
+The idea is to have as little pressure on the foot as possible to keep you moving forward, fast.

 A track spike like the Saucony Vendetta needs to be responsive.
 Runners need to be able to connect to the ground beneath them to feel their way forward because there's no time to look down and figure things out visually.
 The shoe features a low drop which brings runners down to earth and helps ensure a quick heel to toe transition and toe-off.
 Track spikes and minimalist shoes